 But it didn’t just stop there.

-Jeez, just thinking about it takes me back to being ten years’ old.
+Jeez, just thinking about it takes me back to being ten years’ old again!

-It’s a shame that soon this will all be just another memory.
+It’s a shame that this is now just another memory.

 Of course, time moves on and alas it was inevitable that Toys R Us was going to fall by the wayside.
-Toys R Us has been in decline for years and it was really only a matter of time before the store was surpassed by competitors.
+Prior to it’s closure in the UK, Toys R Us had been in decline for years and it was really only a matter of time before the store was surpassed by competitors.
 It still doesn’t make it any easier to accept though.